Maruti Suzuki Fronx SUV launched. Check out variant-wise pricing

-Maruti Suzuki Fronx SUV was officially launched in the Indian car market on Monday at a starting price of ₹7.46 lakh, going up to ₹13.13 lakh for the top-end Alpha Dual Tone with AT and the more powerful engine (ex-showroom).
+Maruti Suzuki Fronx SUV was officially launched in the Indian car market on Monday at a starting price of ₹7.46 lakh (ex-showroom).
 A Baleno-based SUV, Maruti Fronx was first showcased at the Auto Expo 2023 in January and is now looking to help the company expand its SUV portfolio and capture a larger share of the market.

 Maruti Suzuki Fronx will be offered under the company's Nexa retail chain and is therefore positioned as a premium alternative to the enormously popular Maruti Suzuki Brezza.
 But Fronx isn't exactly competing against the Brezza because it is offered with a 1.0-litre Turbo Boosterjet which makes a comeback after it was first offered on the now shelved Baleno RS.
 In all, Fronx is offered across five broad variants with two engine options and three transmission choices.